mmuckley/torchkbnufft/README.md

 image = toep_ob(image, kernel)
 ```

-A detailed example of sparse matrix precomputation usage is included
+A detailed example of Toeplitz embedding usage is included
 [here](notebooks/Toeplitz%20Example.ipynb).

 ### Running on the GPU